rootslab/train/Readme.md

 Train#forEach( Function fn [, Object scope ] ) : Train

 /*
- * Apply a fn to every element of the queue,The fn will get 3 args:
+ * Apply a fn to every element of the queue;
- * Object element, Number index, Function done.
+ * fn will get 3 args: Object element, Number index, Function done.
  * After that every fn will have called done(), the callback will be launched
  * with an err argument ( if any has occurred ) and a number, representing
  * the total processed / iterated elements in the queue.